Terms and conditions | Products and services | Home

 3.2 You are responsible for ensuring that:

-3.3 You agree that bp pulse is under no obligation to check that any instruction or confirmation made through your Account is from you and that bp pulse is not liable for any loss or damage arising from your failure to keep your password and passcode secure.
+3.3 You agree that bp EV charging is under no obligation to check that any instruction or confirmation made through your Account is from you and that bp EV charging is not liable for any loss or damage arising from your failure to keep your password and passcode secure.

-3.4 You must notify bp pulse by email at evdriversupport@bp.com as soon as possible if:
+3.4 You must notify bp EV charging by email at evdriversupport@bp.com as soon as possible if:

-3.5 You acknowledge that bp pulse will not have any obligation to notify your bank of fraudulent or unauthorised charge activity or to take any action on your behalf.
+3.5 You acknowledge that bp EV charging will not have any obligation to notify your bank of fraudulent or unauthorised charge activity or to take any action on your behalf.

-3.6 bp pulse may enforce or implement any security measures it deems appropriate at any time and may update and add security measures to the Websites and/or Apps at its discretion at any time.
+3.6 bp EV charging may enforce or implement any security measures it deems appropriate at any time and may update and add security measures to the Websites and/or Apps at its discretion at any time.

-3.7 Security of your Account is important to bp pulse.
-However, bp pulse cannot guarantee that the Websites and/or Apps will always be available, fault-free and secure or that they will be free from viruses or other harmful programs.
+3.7 Security of your Account is important to bp EV charging.
+However, bp EV charging cannot guarantee that the Websites and/or Apps will always be available, fault-free and secure or that they will be free from viruses or other harmful programs.
 You acknowledge that you are aware of and accept this risk including, without limitation, the risk that a third party may gain access to your Account which contains personal and confidential information.

-5.1 bp pulse owns or has obtained a valid licence to use all copyright, trademarks and other intellectual property rights in connection with the Websites and/or Apps, and the provision of the Services.
-All rights of ownership over and in respect of these will remain solely with bp pulse and/or its licensors (as the case may be).
+5.1 bp EV charging owns or has obtained a valid licence to use all copyright, trademarks and other intellectual property rights in connection with the Websites and/or Apps, and the provision of the Services.
+All rights of ownership over and in respect of these will remain solely with bp EV charging and/or its licensors (as the case may be).

 5.2 Any use of the Websites and/or Apps in any manner not permitted under these Terms including, without limitation, resale, transfer, modification or distribution of all or part of the Websites and/or Apps is prohibited.

-5.3 bp pulse is not required to provide any documentation, support, telephone assistance, enhancements or updates to the Websites and/or Apps.
+5.3 bp EV charging is not required to provide any documentation, support, telephone assistance, enhancements or updates to the Websites and/or Apps.

-6.1 bp pulse may use third party applications, services and software in order to support your use of the bp pulse network including, but not limited to, payment services, identity management services, location and map services software, market analytics software, market intelligence software, and rewards software, all of which may gather and report information about you in connection with your use of the Websites and/or Apps (such as location information, device information and user content).
-When you use the Websites and/or Apps you are agreeing to bp pulse’s use of such third-party software and services.
+6.1 bp EV charging may use third party applications, services and software in order to support your use of the bp EV charging network including, but not limited to, payment services, identity management services, location and map services software, market analytics software, market intelligence software, and rewards software, all of which may gather and report information about you in connection with your use of the Websites and/or Apps (such as location information, device information and user content).
+When you use the Websites and/or Apps you are agreeing to bp EV charging’s use of such third-party software and services.

-7.1 By registering to use the Services, you will have access to charge your plug-in electric vehicle on all public charging points registered to the bp pulse network as displayed on the Websites and/or Apps
+7.1 By registering to use the Services, you will have access to charge your plug-in electric vehicle on all public charging points registered to the bp EV charging network as displayed on the Websites and/or Apps.

-7.2 bp pulse does not guarantee the performance nor continuous availability of charging points on the bp pulse network.
+7.2 bp EV charging does not guarantee the performance nor continuous availability of charging points on the bp EV charging network.
 Although problems are rare, from time to time they do happen.
-Service from charging points on the bp pulse network can be interrupted for a number of reasons including cellular telecommunications issues, grid connection and other electrical issues as well as other matters that are not within bp pulse’s control.
-We try to resolve issues on the bp pulse network as soon as possible after becoming aware of them.
+Service from charging points on the bp EV charging network can be interrupted for a number of reasons including cellular telecommunications issues, grid connection and other electrical issues as well as other matters that are not within bp EV charging’s control.
+We try to resolve issues on the bp EV charging network as soon as possible after becoming aware of them.

-7.3 Whilst bp pulse strives to provide the most accurate information possible through the Websites and the Apps, including through the Live Map, we cannot guarantee the accuracy of the information provided as it can be affected by telecommunications issues, grid faults or other matters that are not within bp pulse’s control.
+7.3 Whilst bp EV charging strives to provide the most accurate information possible through the Websites and the Apps, including through the Live Map, we cannot guarantee the accuracy of the information provided as it can be affected by telecommunications issues, grid faults or other matters that are not within bp EV charging’s control.
 The Live Map displays information about each charging point that is received on an intermittent basis by cellular communications provided by a third party.
-Neither bp pulse nor any third-party service provider guarantees that the information displayed through the Live Map is correct or up to date.
+Neither bp EV charging nor any third-party service provider guarantees that the information displayed through the Live Map is correct or up to date.

 7.4 You agree that you will use all charging points safely and with reasonable care and skill.